Borderlands (board game): Gameplay

 For Phases 2, 3 and 4, a 6-sided die is rolled; on a 1–4, the phase occurs, on a 5–6, that phase is skipped.
 Each player can participate in each phase.

 Although the game is designed for four players, there are rules for 2- and 3-player games.
 Games generally last 45–60 minutes.

 Legacy

 Eon published two expansion sets, with rules for five and six players respectively that also included new resources and map expansions.

 The software division of Eon created the video game Lords of Conquest based on Borderlands.
-It was published in 1986 by Electronic Arts for the Commodore 64, Apple II, Atari 8-bit family, Atari ST, and IBM PC.
+It was published in 1986 by Electronic Arts for the Commodore 64, Apple II, Atari 8-bit computers, Atari ST, and IBM PC compatibles.

 Reception

 In the December 1982 edition of The Space Gamer (Issue No. 58), Allen Varney commented that "If you like Diplomacy, but you've always had trouble getting that fifth or sixth player, you must have Borderlands at any cost.
 If you're a more conventional wargamer, you'll still find it exceptionally fun and challenging, though the price is a bit stiff."

 In the August 1983 edition of Dragon (issue 76), although Tony Watson had issues with the high price ($20), he called it "a very good game.
 Its combination of simple rules, engrossing strategy, and attractive graphics make it a sure winner.
 Its simplicity and short playing time (a game can be finished in about two hours) make it a fine choice for an evening’s play."

 Ten years later, in a retrospective article in the December 1993 edition of Dragon (issue 200), Allen Varney called Borderlands "a gripping contest of strategy, diplomacy and resource management...
 Intense and suspenseful."